-The Wilson House at 38 Mirning Crescent, Aranda was designed by Canberra architect Roger Pegrum in 1971-72.
+The Wilson House at 38 Mirning Crescent, Aranda was designed by Canberra architect Roger Pegrum in 1971-72 and completed in 1973.
 Aranda is located near large tracts of native bushland at the Black Mountain and Aranda Bushland Canberra Nature Parks approximately 8km from Canberra’s city centre and was developed in the late 1960s and early 1970s.
 The house is an excellent example of the Sydney regional style of architecture.

 The Wilson House at 38 Mirning Crescent is listed on the ACT Chapter of the Australian Institute of Architects Register of Significant Twentieth Century Architecture.
 The quality, layout and siting of the house on a sloping block within native gardens make a significant contribution to the suburban environment.
 The house is also regarded as being an advanced design solution for its time, with the clever use of split levels to handle a sloping site and its Japanese character, looking onto the courtyard and garden rather than presenting to the street.
 This character is further enhanced by the simple and elegant detailing throughout, with the internal and external window frames, originally painted black, framing the landscape.